DeVillax/Login-Python/README.md

 Python 3.7

-5) How to run the code and tests
+5) How to run the code

  5.1) Running the code
   This program can be executed through the system console by accessing the directory where files are and executing the following